achronos0/php-httpsession/doc/HttpSession.md

+# HttpSession #

+This class is a cUrl wrapper, designed to make managing HTTP(S) requests more convenient.

 ## Overview ##
-This library is a cUrl wrapper, designed to make managing HTTP(S) requests more convenient.

 Quick example: